-Ambulatory Withdrawal Management without Extended On-Site Monitoring is an organized outpatient service that provides medically supervised evaluation, withdrawal management, and referral services according to a predetermined schedule.
+The Ambulatory Withdrawal Management with Extended On-Site Monitoring is an organized outpatient service that is provided by trained clinicians who provide medically supervised evaluations, withdrawal management, and referral services according to a predetermined schedule.
 Services are provided in regularly scheduled sessions to be delivered under a defined set of policies and procedures or medical protocols.